Haschtl/RealTimeOpenControl/docs/INSTALLATION.rst

 Installing from builds
 ======================================================

-Download the latest release builds for Windows (soon also Linux) `here <https://github.com/Haschtl/RealTimeOpenControl/releases>`_.
+Download the latest release builds for Windows `here <https://github.com/Haschtl/RealTimeOpenControl/releases>`_.

 Extract the .zip file into a directory.
 RTOC is started by double-clicking on "RTOC.exe".
 Alternatively via command line::